- Master of Science in Computer Science (MSc)

 Upon completion of the co-op placement, the student will either complete a thesis (Thesis Program option) or complete the Project Program option requirements including the required project course.

-Students applying for the Winter term starting in January are required to submit a research proposal as part of their Winter application package.
+If a Winter intake is being offered, students applying for the Winter term (January intake) are required to submit a research proposal as part of their Winter application package.
 Applications will not be considered without the proposal.

 Applicants for admission must be graduates of a recognized university, college, or institute as well as show evidence of scholarly achievement.
 Except where otherwise stated in the Admission Requirements of a particular program, degree students must have a four year bachelor's degree or its equivalent with at least second class standing (B) based on their last 20 half courses or equivalent.